-- Common Necessary Features: (minimum content & skills required for transfer courses) -Study of one cultural group -Cultural group, such as Asian, African, Latin American, Middle Eastern, or Native American, different from dominant culture in US or Europe -Religious/philosophical, economic/political and socio-cultural frame works. -Writings by and about the lives of people of the culture - Transfer Course Level: 100 or higher - Transfer Course Credits: 2 or more - Exemptions:
+• Common Necessary Features: (minimum content & skills required for transfer courses) -Study of one cultural group

+-Cultural group, such as Asian, African, Latin American, Middle Eastern, or Native American, different from dominant culture in US or Europe

+-Religious/philosophical, economic/political and socio-cultural frame works. -Writings by and about the lives of people of the culture

--Students entering Bethel with 44-89 credits are exempt -Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).
+- Transfer Course Level: 100 or higher - Transfer Course Credits: 2 or more - Exemptions: - Students entering Bethel in 2018 with 44-89 credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel in 2019 or later with 45-89 credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).